City-Bureau/city-scrapers/README.md

 ### What is City Scrapers?

-This repo part of an initiative to scrape, store and publish meeting information for public meetings across the U.S. It's coordinated by the [City Bureau Documenters program](https://www.documenters.org/) and heavily driven by community contributions.
-We welcome contributions from everyone, especially those with less experience in tech and journalism.
+This repo part of an initiative to scrape, store and publish meeting information for public meetings across the U.S. It's coordinated by the [City Bureau Documenters program](https://www.documenters.org/) and heavily driven by the open source community.
+We welcome contributions from everyone, especially those with little or no experience in tech and journalism.

 ### Why public meetings?